|

 /// if (eventSource.Name == "Microsoft-Extensions-Logging") {

-/// // initialize a string, string dictionary of arguments to pass to the EventSource.
+/// // Initialize a dictionary of arguments to pass to the EventSource.

 /// // Set the default level (verbosity) to Error, and only ask for the formatted messages in this case.